Tutorial 1: R, syntax, atomic elements and console.

 a specific result.
 The most common arithmetic operators to get some

 familiarity.
-These operators are not only common for R
+These operators are not only common for R but you may

 know them from spreadsheets, calculators or other languages.